-WSSI has prepared an Endangered and Threatened Species Habitat Evaluation and Rare Species/Community Assessment for The Glade - Reach 4.
-This evaluation assesses the potential for federally listed and state-listed ETS, non-listed state-rare species and rare natural communities whose occurrences are tracked by the Virginia Department of Conservation and Recreation, Division of Natural Heritage (DCR) to occur within the study area, which includes The Glade - Reach 4 study area.
+WSSI has prepared an Endangered and Threatened Species Habitat Evaluation and Rare Species/Community Assessment for The Glade - Reach 5.
+This evaluation assesses the potential for federally listed and state-listed ETS, non-listed state-rare species and rare natural communities whose occurrences are tracked by the Virginia Department of Conservation and Recreation, Division of Natural Heritage (DCR) to occur within the study area, which includes The Glade - Reach 5 study area.
 The results of this qualitative evaluation are graphically depicted on the Endangered and Threatened Species Habitat Evaluation and Rare Species/Community Assessment Map (Attachment I) and are described in detail below.

-The study area includes approximately 5,000 linear feet of stream along Reach 4 of The Glade, as well as the adjacent riparian corridor.
-The study area is located between Steeplechase Drive and Soapstone Drive.
+The study area includes streams along Reach 5 of The Glade, as well as the adjacent riparian corridor.
+The study area is located between Soapstone Drive and Acton Court.
 Exhibit 1 is a vicinity map that depicts the approximate location of the study area and its general location.

 The study area is covered mostly by mixed-deciduous forest, as depicted in the February 23, 2004 Natural Color Imagery aerial photograph from Air Survey (Exhibit 2), as well as on Attachment I. The Glade, along with unnamed tributaries of The Glade, flow in a generally southeasterly direction through the study area.
 Both an asphalt recreational trail and an unpaved horse trail, which cross The Glade multiple times, are located parallel to the stream.
 The study area is gently to moderately sloping.
-The topography can be seen in the excerpt from the Vienna, Virginia-Maryland 1994 USGS topographical quadrangle map included as Exhibit 3, in the background topography on
+The topography can be seen in the excerpt from the Vienna, Virginia-Maryland 1994 USGS topographical quadrangle map included as Exhibit 3, and in the background topography on Attachment 1.
+The Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map ( $\underline{\text{Exhibit 4}}$ ) depicts the FEMA-mapped floodplain associated with The Glade.
+The Fairfax County-mapped 100-year floodplain is depicted on Attachment I.